 The next step is to gain clarity on your goal.
 You’ll want to have an overarching vision of what you want to achieve and why you want to achieve it.
 Finding your deeper meaning is essential to coming up with a goal that’s clear for you.
 Examples questions to help find clarity:

 Create a clear image of what you want and who you want to be.
-Then, map out a plan to make it happen through outcome visualization or process visualization (defined above).
+Then, map out a plan to make it happen through outcome visualization or process visualization (defined here).

-As previously mentioned, you’re training your mind, and that is ultimately the power of visualization.
-Similar to physical activity (e.g., traditional sports) training and appropriate repetition will lead to improvements; the major benefit of visualization is personal improvement towards your end goals.
+As previously mentioned, you are training your mind, and that is ultimately the power of visualization.
+Similar to physical activity (e.g., traditional sports), training and appropriate repetition will lead to improvements; the major benefit of visualization is personal improvement towards your end goals.
 However, there are many other benefits of appropriate visualization.

 It is common to be nervous before a big event.
 When you visualize the event and, ultimately, your success, it becomes easier for you to get comfortable with the upcoming situation because you’re creating an external stimulus in your mind.
 Examples of external stimuli in esports include:

-In the example of crowd noise, it is important to include the crowd (or lack of a crowd) when you visualize your success at the event.
+In the example of crowd noise, it is important to include the crowd (or in the midst of COVID-19, the lack of a crowd) when you visualize your success at the event.
 Some people perform better in front of large crowds; others may feel anxiety in front of other people.
 Either way, it’s important to prepare yourself and your mind prior to going into any situation.

 If you can appropriately visualize your success in the situation including all outside stimuli, there will be no surprises.
 Ultimately, your brain doesn’t know if something is happening in real life or inside your head because the process of visual imaging is the same with real life situations as it is with imaginary situations.